Updated August 2014

 Concerning the option of reaching the Pacific Crest Trail: Take a good look on a topo map at the ridge to the east of the lakes--it eventually reaches Fire Creek Pass at the northwest corner of Glacier Peak.
 It all depends on your off-trail confidence.
 You could stay on-trail and go all the way south to the Kennedy-White Chuck area, but, remember, those two bridges, as of this writing, have not yet been replaced.
 And those two creeks, even in late summer, are the kind of creeks that can easily drown you.

-Darrington to Seattle (Monday through Friday) - early run
+Darrington to Seattle (Monday through Friday only) - early run

 Darrington to Seattle (Monday through Friday) - late run